 PointsBet + FanDuel NFL Promos: Win $200 Bonus PLUS an Official Fanatics Jersey GUARANTEED!

+PointsBet + FanDuel Football Promos: Win $200 Bonus PLUS an Official Fanatics Jersey GUARANTEED!

-Win a guaranteed $200 bonus and an official NFL Fanatics jersey betting on any game this week
+Win a guaranteed $200 bonus and an official Fanatics jersey betting on any game this week

 By Joe Summers